Tuesday Tips: Columbia MBA Essay Tips for 2022-2023

 One of SBC’s former CBS Admissions Officers shared, “With CBS, it really is a holistic approach, but the fit is VERY important.
 They want to know why CBS- that is a big part of their culture.
 They want to know you’re going to fit in.”

+Therefore, this set of essays must show your strong desire to attend Columbia.
 Students at Columbia have big plans for their lives, MBA or not.
-Therefore, plan to brainstorm your career objectives, strengths, and weaknesses.
-Also, think about your overall life dreams before you start working on this application.
+To prepare, brainstorm your career objectives, strengths, and weaknesses.
+Also, think about your overall life dreams.

-Admission options at Columbia are flexible.
-Including full-time MBA programs to a January entry without a summer internship.
+Columbia’s admission options are flexible.
+They include a full-time MBA program with an August entry, as well as a January entry for those applicants who don’t want or need a summer internship.
 In addition, Columbia has an excellent executive MBA program.
-Columbia also offers an early decision option for candidates committed to Columbia.

-The Columbia admissions cycle is rolling, so the earlier you submit your application, the sooner you will hear back.
-We recommend you try to submit your application as early as possible while maintaining high quality.
+The admissions cycle for the January entry is rolling, so the earlier you submit your application, the sooner you will hear back.
+We recommend submitting your application as early as possible while maintaining high quality if the J-term option interests you.

 Feeling stumped by the Columbia MBA essays?
-Contact Stacy Blackman Consulting to learn how we can help with MBA admissions consulting.
+Contact Stacy Blackman Consulting to learn how our expert team of former admissions officers can help.

 Examples of possible responses: